nestorrente/erdiagram/docs/Database_model.md

 ```

 The relationship above represents a _User_ that may have many _Roles_.
 At the same time, each _Role_ is related to many _Users_.
-This is modelled by creating a new table `UserRole` with the columns `userId` and `roleId`, including their corresponding
+This is modeled by creating a new table `UserRole` with the columns `userId` and `roleId`, including their corresponding
 `FOREIGN KEY` constraints referencing the `User` and `Role` tables respectively.

 You can learn how to customize the name of the _intermediate table_ and the _foreign columns_ in the